YamahaCoded/YamahaCoded/README.md

 # こんにちは、世界！

 i’m @YamahaCoded
-i’m interested in data science and cyber security, currently learning Python and C++
+i’ve been interested in data science and cyber security
+now i'm currently learning Python and C++
 coding has been my main passion since i was 12
 i speak portuguese, english, spanish and currently i'm working on japanese